-The Powell Student Health Clinic provides high-quality, non-emergency health care service to UAFS students to assist with improving their health and safety so they may benefit from the educational process and achieve their full potential.
-The Powell Student Health Clinic is located on the second floor of the Pendergraft Health Sciences Center and can be reached by at 479-788-7444.
+The Powell Student Health Clinic provides high-quality, nonemergency health care service to UAFS students to assist with improving their health and safety so they may benefit from the educational process and achieve their full potential.
+The Powell Student Health Clinic is located on the second floor of the Pendergraft Health Sciences Center.
 Types of services provided include treatment for common illnesses and minor injuries, laboratory work when indicated, acute care management, and prescriptions.
 X-rays and ultrasounds are provided by Imaging Sciences faculty when ordered by the health care provider.